Anaïs Nin: Writing to Find Meaning in Life

 . . . . . . . . . .

-Write to get better at expressing yourself
+To get better at self-expression

 “I didn’t have any particular gift in my twenties.
 I didn’t have any exceptional qualities.
 It was the persistence and the great love of my craft which finally became a discipline, which finally made me a craftsman and a writer.